fscs/prototool/README.md

 Usage: prototool gen [OPTIONS]

 Options:
-  -U <ENDPOINT_URL>          Endpoint to fetch Tops from [default: https://fscs.hhu.de/] -P <PAD_URL>               Hedgedoc URL [default: https://pad.hhu.de] -l, --lang <LANG>          Under which language the protokoll should be created [default: de] -e, --edit                 Open the protokoll for editing -f, --force                Force creation, even if a file already exist
+  -U <ENDPOINT_URL>         Endpoint to fetch Tops from [default: https://fscs.hhu.de/] -l, --lang <LANG>         Under which language the protokoll should be created [default: de] -e, --edit                Open the protokoll for editing -f, --force               Force creation, even if a file already exist
-      --to-clipboard         Generate the protokoll into the system clipboard --from-clipboard       Load the protokoll content from the system clipboard --from-pad <FROM_PAD>  Load the protokoll content from a hedgedoc note.
-Takes the notes id -h, --help                 Print help
+      --to-clipboard        Generate the protokoll into the system clipboard --from-clipboard      Load the protokoll content from the system clipboard --from-pad <PAD_URL>  Load the protokoll content from a hedgedoc note -h, --help                Print help